PX4/PX4-user_guide/en/getting_started/flight_modes.md

 > **Tip** Position mode is the safest manual mode for new fliers.
 Unlike [Altitude](#altitude_mc) and [Manual/Stabilized](#manual_stabilized_mc) modes the vehicle will stop when the sticks are centered rather than continuing until slowed by wind resistance.

-The diagram below shows the mode behaviour visually (for a mode 2 transmitter).

 ![MC Position Mode](../../images/flight_modes/position_MC.png)